 Reflecting on the recent past and the challenges we have faced as we emerge from the brunt of the pandemic, I am inspired by the unwavering commitment of our students, staff, and faculty.
 I am grateful to be part of this period of renewal and growth.
-I have found great fulfillment in my teaching and service, and I sincerely appreciate the opportunity to continue developing and presenting my work both nationally and internationally, sharing these experiences with my students and peer faculty.
-Hiring recent graduates has been particularly rewarding, providing them with a valuable boost in their careers.
+I have found great fulfillment in my teaching and service.
+I sincerely appreciate the opportunity to continue developing and presenting my work nationally and internationally and sharing these experiences with my students and peers.
 I am also thankful for the meaningful time spent collaborating with fellow faculty on committees, groups, and searches.
-I look forward to continuing my dedication to the college and contributing to its future successes.
+I look forward to continuing my commitment to the college and contributing to its future successes.